 Sweet potato usually makes a starring feature in our lunches as well.

 We’ll either make a big satisfying salad like this…

-Or, if we feel like biting into something we’ll whip up a satisfying and flavorful roasted beet sandwich like this:
+Or, if we feel like biting into something we’ll whip up a satisfying and flavorful tuna salad with apples and celery on a bagel like this: